bmvdgeijn/WASP/CHT/README.md

 of these parameters are global (i.e. fixed across test regions), while one is estimated for each region.

-The test is described the supplementary material for [our paper](http://dx.doi.org/10.1126/science.1242429): McVicker G\*, van de Geijn B\*, Degner JF, Cain CE, Banovich NE, Raj A, Lewellen N, Myrthil M, Gilad Y, Pritchard JK.
+The test is described in
-"Identification of genetic variants that affect histone modifications in human cells" Science.
-2013
+[our paper](http://biorxiv.org/content/early/2014/11/07/011221): van de Geijn B\*, McVicker G\*, Gilad Y, Pritchard JK.
+"WASP: allele-specific software for robust discovery of molecular quantitative trait loci"

 Some components of the test that are described in the paper are not included in the current version of the test.
 This version does not: (1) update the heterozygote probabilities